COM 102 Introduction to News Writing 3 Credits

 Focuses on student production of live, professional-level sports media content.
 Students will combine reporting, writing, social media and multimedia from live sporting events.
 Live-coverage will include Rider University teams and regional or professional sporting events.
 The course is open to senior Sports Media Majors, or with the permission of the instructor.

-COM 490 Independent Research and Study 1-4 Credits
+COM 490 Independent Study: Research and Creative Expression 1-4 Credits